Updated on October 6, 2025: This story was originally published on November 9, 2018, and has been updated with new information.

 If you’ve accepted a new job in a new city, determining the timing for your move is key, especially if you plan to purchase a home during the transition.
 While it’s true that obtaining a mortgage during a job change can slow down the process, proper planning and preparation will help.
 In general, if your new job is in a similar industry or field with an equal or higher income than your current job, it shouldn’t be a barrier to being approved by most mortgage lenders.

 If you’ve already started your new job in Florida before you apply for a mortgage, your lender will likely require that you’ve been in that job for at least 30 days and have a pay stub before you can be approved.
 This means you may need temporary housing for the initial few months of your move to allow you to work for 30 days, obtain mortgage approval, find a home, and go through the closing process.
-If you’re willing to sign a short-term lease, live with a local relative or friend, or find short-term housing like an extended-stay hotel, this can be a viable option.
+If you’re willing to sign a short-term lease, live with a local relative or friend, or find short-term housing, this can be a viable option.

 Relocating Without a Job Lined Up